cindyhom/instant-messenger/README.md

 Team Members: Cindy Hom, Brittany Logan

-Instant messenger that allows users to communicate over the Internet.
+Instant messenger with a GUI that allows users to communicate over the Internet.
 Java sockets, swing, and awt are used.

 Alice Login            |  Bob Login :-------------------------:|:-------------------------: